MaxGonchar/gameV5/docs/dev_plan/scene_description.md

 ### GlobalState class
 - ~~implement GlobalState class as composition (facade) of Character, Location, ChatHistory~~
-  - get data from db during init
+  - ~~get data from db during init~~
-- add SessionMeta class to store meta info.
-For now it will store only initial scene description
+- ~~add SessionMeta class to store meta info.
+For now it will store only initial scene description~~
-  - create file and dao for it.
+  - ~~create file and dao for it.~~
+- Create service to generate scene description
 - Update ChatHistory to store scene description in each item
 - Update process_user_message according to new generation flow.